Travellers' Tales: Myanmar's chilli side

-Jean and David Corbett Travelled to Burma with Audley
+Jean and David Corbett travelled to Myanmar with Audley.

 A shout!
 4.30am.
 And ten little novices started their morning prayers in the darkness.

-“Chilli?”
+'Chilli?'
 Win, our guide, proffered the small dish of green and red chillies.
 I hesitated.
-We’d just trekked for 12 miles through the Burmese countryside and seen fields of them being harvested and then dried on the ground but...
-“They are very good with your chicken curry,” he insisted, “just dip one in the salt and eat.”
+We’d just trekked for 19 km (12 miles) through the Burmese countryside and seen fields of them being harvested and then dried on the ground but...
+'They are very good with your chicken curry,' he insisted, “just dip one in the salt and eat.'
 Oh well, in for a penny...
-“Aaaagh!”
+'Aaaagh!'
 I gulped down water and tried to cram as much rice into my mouth as possible.

 Through streaming eyes I looked round at our resting place for the night.
 The monastery’s single, dark room was typical of the many teak village monasteries we’d seen on our walk.
 The shutters had now closed out the warm Burmese night and the cavernous interior was dimly lit by just two small electric lights.
 The gold-painted Buddha smiled down benignly, while ten red-robed novices fussed round the chief monk in the far corner.